Applications are accepted for the Donald Anderson Pegg Award through May 31st, 2022.

 Funding Proposal - 1 page

-- Providing a detailed outline of how the funding will be used to host events and expand the Interest Group over the next year
+- Provide detailed information about how the funding will be used to advance the

 When is the application deadline for the award?
 Click here for the online application form.